Maginot Line

-However, the French line was weak near the Ardennes Forest.
-General Maurice Gamelin, when drafting the Dyle Plan, believed this region, with its rough terrain, would be an unlikely invasion route of German forces; if it were traversed, it would be done at a slow rate that would allow the French time to bring up reserves and counterattacks.
-The German Army, having reformulated their plans from a repeat of the First World War-era plan, became aware of and exploited this weak point in the French defensive front.
-A rapid advance through the forest and across the River Meuse encircled much of the Allied forces, resulting in a sizeable force having to be evacuated at Dunkirk leaving the troops to the south unable to mount an effective resistance to the German invasion of France.
+The French line was weak near the Ardennes.
+General Maurice Gamelin, when drafting the Dyle Plan, believed this region, with its rough terrain, would be an unlikely invasion route by German forces; if it were traversed, it would be done at a slow rate that would allow the French time to bring up reserves and counter-attack.
+The German Army, having altered their plans when it became known to the Allies in the Mechelen incident on 10 January 1940 redirected the effort against this weak point in the French defensive front.
+The Manstein plan replaced the original plan with a gamble that the main German armoured force could cross the Ardennes and cross the Meuse before the Allies could react.
+The Germans crossed the Meuse and raced down the Somme river valley, encircled much of the Allied forces in the north, leading to the Dunkirk evacuation and leaving the troops to the south unable to mount an effective resistance to the Germans.

 Purposes

-The Maginot Line was built to fulfil several purposes:
+The Maginot Line was built to fulfill several purposes: